 He says it’s not so much a ‘typical hack’s attitude’, as the view of someone who read economics at the University of Bristol then trained and worked as an accountant for seven years.

-But Peter admits that Zaun is an ‘Olympic success story’.
+But Peter admits that Zaun is an ‘Olympic success story.

-‘This gave rise to several other contract successes including the supply of six kilometres of high security electric fencing and gates at the Athletes’ Village in 2010.
+‘This gave rise to several other contract successes, including the supply of six kilometres of high-security electric fencing and gates at the Athletes’ Village in 2010.

 ‘Zaun’s marketing manager Ian Wright is unequivocal about the effect these successes have had on the business.
 “Undoubtedly, other doors have opened for us because of the work we’ve done at the Olympic Park,” he says, adding that Zaun’s profile has risen markedly as a consequence.

-‘Not only has the firm delivered, it has also developed temporary and permanent products and systems with sporting and other applications.
+‘Not only has the firm delivered, but it has also developed temporary and permanent products and systems with sporting and other applications.
 For example, it has created a temporary solution to prevent a vehicle attack in the Games’ secure zone.

 ‘“The solution was developed to meet a specific Olympic requirement,” says Mr Wright, “but we feel it is adaptable enough to have other uses once the Games have ended.”